If you live in a big city or follow me on Instagram, you may have heard of Cryotherapy.

 Doctors have used cryotherapy in clinical settings to help with inflammatory conditions like rheumatoid arthritis (RA) and chronic pain conditions.
 Cold seems to have both short and long term benefits against chronic pain and can also make other therapies more effective and better tolerated by the patients.
 (6)

-Risks of WBC or Cryotherapy
+Risks of Cryotherapy

 As you might imagine, stepping into a sub-zero chamber does come with a few risks, though surprisingly not as many as you might expect.
 The only cases of injury or harm I found were when someone wore damp clothing inside the chamber and contracted frostbite and the death of one cryo-sauna employee from using the tank alone after work hours without a trained technician running it for him.